| To read Snake Strides and Shimmers In — Year 4723, click here.

 of infectious disease due to the hot humid weather that caused

 infestation and contaminated waters.
+Today, as the Dragon

 Boat Festival moves into full swing, the anxiety has evaporated.